-Application : Applied Explanation on application of the practice : The Policy and Procedure on Nomination and Appointment of Director and Key Senior Management and Re-Appointment of Director and Board Charter state that the NC shall develop a pool of potential candidates for consideration for such vacancy and shall not solely rely on recommendation from existing Board members, Management or major shareholders for the nomination of new Director and to utilise independent sources to identify suitably qualified candidates.
-Independent sources include but are not limited to, recommendations from external auditors, other professional firm and other corporate director registry if the appointment is in relation to a Director of the Company.
-In appointing an appropriate individual to the Board, the NC shall first consider and recommend to the Board the suitable candidate for directorship taking into consideration the required character, experience, integrity, competence and time based on a prescribed set of criteria as set out in the Policy and Procedure on Nomination and Appointment of Director and Key Senior Management and Re-Appointment of Director and Fit and Proper Policy .
-The procedure for nomination and appointment of the Director as defined in the policy and procedure established are as follows: Recommendation received through duly completed "Director Recommendation Form" (with his/her written consent to be a Director and make a declaration that he is not disqualified from being appointed or holding office as a Director of a company under the Companies Act 2016) and relevant supporting documents per Section D-Review and Assessment for fit and proper; To evaluate and shortlist potential candidate(s) based on "Criteria for Nomination and Appointment"; 3.
-To conduct an interview and proportionate due diligence check; and
+Application Departure Explanation on application of the practice Explanation for departure The Policy and Procedure on Nomination and Appointment of Director and Key Senior Management and Re-Appointment of Director and Board Charter state that the NC shall develop a pool of potential candidates for consideration for such vacancy and shall not solely rely on recommendation from existing Board members Management or major shareholders for the nomination of new Director and to utilise independent sources to identify suitably qualified candidates.
+Independent sources include but are not limited to recomfrom external auditors, other professional firms and othe director registries if the appointment is in relation to a Dir Company. r corporate In appointing an appropriate individual to the Board, the Normalizer consider and recommend to the Board the suitable called directorship taking into consideration the required experience, integrity, competence and time based on a proof criteria as set out in the Policy and Procedure on Normalizer Consideration of Director and Key Senior Management Appointment of Director and Fit and Proper Policy. ndidate for character, escribed set ination and The procedure for nomination and appointment of the defined in the policy and procedure established, is as follow 1.
+Recommendation received through duly completed Recommendation Form" (with his/her written conservation and make a declaration that he is not disquiple being appointed or holding office as a Director of under the Companies Act 2016) and relevant documents per Section D-Review and Assessment ent to be a alified from a company supporting proper;

-4. To recommend the potential candidate(s) to the Board for consideration and decision.
-All existing Directors of the Company were recommended by the Board members and existing shareholders of the Company, except for Mr. Sai Ah Sai, who was appointed prior to 26 April 2017 when such practice was only effective thereafter pursuant to MCCG 2017.
-Detailed information on the process undertaken by NC including its process of identifying and appointing a candidate can be found in the Policy and Procedure on Nomination and Appointment of Director and Key Senior Management and Re-Appointment of Director and Fit and Proper Policy published in the "Corporate Governance" section of "Investor Relations" of the Company's website at www.ornapaper.com .
-Explanation for : departure Large companies are required to complete the columns below.
-Non-large companies are encouraged to complete the columns below.
-Measure : Timeframe :
+- 2. To evaluate and shortlist potential candidate(s) based on "Criteria for Nomination and Appointment"; - To conduct an interview and proportionate due diligence check; - 4.
+To recommend the potential candidate(s) to the Board for consideration and decision.

+Detailed information on the process undertaken by NC including its process of identifying and appointing a candidate can be found in the Policy and Procedure on Nomination and Appointment of Director and Key Senior Management and Re-Appointment of Director and Fit and Proper Policy published in the "Corporate Governance" section of "Investor Relations" of the Company's website at www.ornapaper.com.